 Because several months may be required to receive and process forms from international applicants, applications and complete documentation should be submitted as early as possible.

-- Minimum Duolingo English Test requirement: 110
+- Official Duolingo of English Test score of 110

 A student enrolled in the M.A. in Higher Education program may be permitted to transfer 3 semester hours of appropriate graduate credit from a graduate program in a fully accredited institution.
 For transfer credits, grades earned at another graduate school must be at least a “B,” and the credit must not be more than six calendar years old at the time of degree completion at Elon.
 Only a course that has not been used to fulfill degree requirements can be proposed for transfer credit.
 No graduate credit will be allowed for excess credits completed in an undergraduate classification in any institution.
 No graduate credit will be allowed for correspondence courses, field-based work, or non-accredited institutions.
 Students seeking to transfer credits to the M.A. in Higher Education program should consult the MHE Graduate Director for guidance on the transfer credit approval process.
 Requests to transfer credits must be made prior to the first semester of enrollment.
 Students will not receive a refund for the course requirement fulfilled with transfer credits.